morgan-oliveira/morgan-oliveira/README.md

-- 👋 Hi, I’m @morgan-oliveira, and I'm a math undergraduate at Federal University of Rio Grande do Norte (Brazil)
+- 👋 Hi, I’m @morgan-oliveira, self-taught backend developer.
 - 👀 I’m interested in coding, specially back-end coding.
-- 🌱 I’m currently learning C# and .NET, specifically practicing C# in a personal project (a mod for the sandbox game Terraria using the API tModLoader).
+- 🌱 I’m currently learning C# and NestJS, specifically practicing C# in a personal project (a mod for the sandbox game Terraria using the API tModLoader) and using NestJS in my full time job.
-- 💞️ I’m looking to collaborate on C# and .NET projects.
+- 💞️ I’m looking to collaborate on backend projects.
-- 📫 You can find me at Instagram (https://www.instagram.com/morgan.viana/) and Gmail (morgan.matprof@gmail.com)
+- 📫 You can find me at Instagram (https://www.instagram.com/morgan.viana/) and Gmail (morgan.viana@hotmail.com)

 <!---
 morgan-oliveira/morgan-oliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.